s-a-faruque/devmlops-hugo/content/posts/host-your-site-for-free/index.md

 1. Create a Cloudflare account at [Cloudflare Pages](https://pages.cloudflare.com/).
 2. Connect your GitHub or GitLab repository.
 3. Select the repository containing your site.
-4. Configure the build settings (for example, use `npm run build` for Next.js or `hugo` for Hugo sites).
+4. Configure the build settings if you use any static site generator (for example, use `npm run build` for Next.js or `hugo` for Hugo sites).
 5. Click deploy and wait for the build to complete.
 6. Your site will be live with a Cloudflare-provided subdomain.